orbcode/orbuculum/README.md

  be otherwise invisible.
 A  nodding reference to (the) BlackMagic (debug probe).

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (7th May) is that ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented and reported, but largely untested.
+The current status (9th June) is that the software runs on both Linux and OSX.
+ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented and reported, but largely untested.
 Orbcat (to cat and mix multiple ITM channels simulteneously) has just been added, as has Orbtop to provide a 'top' utility.
 I would